fullstacknator/dom-group-5/www/public/group-5/README.md

 4. I just can not focus, I want to leave and do something else.
 5. ❓

-## 🔆 Schedule of availability to study/meet
+## 🔆 Schedule of availability to study/meet (At what time can you meet this week (enter day and time))

 1. Mon-Fri 8-17
 2. Mon-Fri 8-12